lobe/web-bootstrap/README.md

 ### `Prediction.js`
 Our Prediction component is the box in the lower left hand corner.
 It's responsible for displaying the prediction results and their confidences.

-### Misc
+### Miscellaneous Pointers
 * There's a config file in `/src` that has various config options for the app.
-* The prediction happens at a set interval (500ms), while the camera is kept showing a live feed regardless of how long the predictions take.
+* The prediction happens at a set interval (500ms), while the camera is kept showing a live feed regardless of the prediction frequency.
 * The shared css in the `App.css`
 * All the code is commented, this should help you explore and configure to create your own version